 Shortly after visiting Shack in Italy, KHam launched her own direct attacks upon myself, via the Fakeologist platform.
 This chain of events ultimately led to KHam ceasing her weekly shows and losing most (if not all) of her social standing within the Fakeologist community, which was at that time largely supportive of my skepticism towards heliocentrism doctrine.
 For a more detailed review of this affair, see JLB1547.

 For a detailed listing of every (known) JLB appearance on Fakeologist audiochats, see the following pages:

-This makes a total of fifty-six JLB appearances on Fakeologist audiochats over the course of about four years, or slightly more than one per month on average.
+This makes a total of seventy JLB appearances on Fakeologist audiochats over the course of about five years, or slightly more than one per month on average.